sometimesfood/gantry/README.md

 Description
 -----------
-/Please note that this README is a bad case of
+*Please note that this README is a bad case of
 [Readme Driven Development](rdd) (or rather Wishful Programming).
-None of this is actually in working order yet./
+None of this is actually in working order yet.*

 Gantry deploys docker images to virtual or physical machines.
 Provisioning VMs using gantry allows you to reuse the docker